 5. Prepare for Interviews

-Some scholarships require interviews.
-Practice answering common scholarship interview questions and be prepared to discuss your academic and career goals.
+Some scholarships require interviews as part of the selection process.
+Practice answering common scholarship interview questions, focusing on your academic and career goals.
+Be confident, clear, and enthusiastic during your interview.